thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-TRANSACTION.md

 ```
 ###### *see [RuleDataInterfaces](../../../src/protocol/economic/ruleProcessor/RuleDataInterfaces.sol)*

-The token-transfer-volume rules are stored in a mapping indexed by ruleId(uint32) in order of creation:
+The minimum-transaction rules are stored in a mapping indexed by ruleId(uint32) in order of creation:

  ```c
     /// ******** Minimum Transaction ********